To understand dating and sexual dynamics, you need to understand the sexual marketplace.

 Because that super top guy could otherwise freely and openly have his own harem.

-Conversely, monogamy increases the power of attractive women because there will be lots of pressure on his highly successful male counterpart to commit to her (plus the legal system helps her in case of separation).
+Conversely, monogamy increases the power of attractive women because there will be lots of pressure on their highly successful male counterparts to commit to her (plus the legal system helps her in case of separation).

-Monogamy is better, but they fare poorly in almost any relationship system.
+Monogamy is better for poorer and generally lower-value men.
+But low-value men fare poorly in almost any relationship system.

-Keep in mind that many Western societies are not strictly monogamous anymore.
+Many Western societies are not monogamous anymore.
+Not even on paper.
 Some authors defined Western society as “serial monogamy”, or “soft polygyny”.

 There is also plenty of room for men living in big cities to be fully polygynous (whether that’s polyamorous, such as with the consent of all, or hidden).